 Taking physiotherapy to a higher level

-Our physiotherapy treatment is based upon the latest sciences and understanding of pain.
+Our physiotherapy treatment and proactive training programmes are based upon the latest sciences and understanding of pain.
 The biopsychosocial approach is the contemporary way of addressing enduring pain, considering the biology, psychology and social impact.

 Why do people choose Specialist Pain Physio?